-In Lucknow, India OMPT partnered with Digital Study Hall to help develop their video production skills.
+In Lucknow, India, OMPT partnered with Digital Study Hall to help develop their video production skills.
 At that time, Digital Study Hall was using DVD players and TVs to help teachers in rural areas conduct their lessons.
-This solution required access to electricity, since their electronics had to be plugged in for use.
+This solution required access to electricity which isn't consistently available across rural India.

 This training marked the first time that pico projectors were used ever in international development.
-This innovation allowed organizations involved in international development to advance one step further in using technology to improve lives in rural areas.
+This innovation allowed organizations involved in international development to advance further in the use of technology to improve lives in rural areas.

 Video Solutions for Primary School Children